kanneg881/PHP/README.md

 # PHP
-Share PHP example with traditional Chinese comment.
-You can easy learning PHP in these example.
+Share PHP example with traditional Chinese comment.\n You can easy learning PHP in these example.
 You could share your code or idea to me, if you want.
 If I write the wrong grammar please tell me, thanks.